roeibh/meanauthapp/README.md

 # meanauthapp
-simple MEAN-like application to practice adding security to application
+simple MEAN-like application to practice adding security to application written in TypeScript